-The video below is extremely inspiring and definitely worth a watch!!
-I think they did a great job stressing the importance of educating yourself on accessibility and being an advocate for those with disabilities.
-Being flexible and adapting to your students needs is a huge part of being a champion teacher!
-The change starts with us!!
+The attached video below is inspiring; they did a great job detailing the importance of educational accessibility and being an advocate for those with disabilities.
+Being flexible and adapt to your student’s needs is a huge part of being a champion teacher.
+The change starts with us.

 While scrolling on Pinterest, I stumbled upon a list of 10 Examples of Inclusion you may include in a classroom!

-- Flexible Seating Options – Offer a variety of seating – such as desks, tables, bean bags, and standing desk.
-This accommodates students individual preferences and needs.
+- Flexible Seating Options – Offer a variety of seating, such as desks, tables, bean bags, and standing desks.
+This accommodates student’s individual preferences and needs.

 - Universal Design for Learning (UDL) – Integrate UDL principles into lesson planning to ensure that learning materials, activities, and assessments are accessible and adaptable.
 This approach supports diverse learning styles and promotes equal opportunities for all students.